-Due to the altitude, Bolivia's climate is fairly temperate, with cold nights and warm days.
-Temperatures get down to freezing on winter nights (May to October).
-Rain is likely over the summer months (November to March).
+Due to the altitude, Bolivia's climate is one of extremes, with cold nights and warm days - temperatures can plummet to freezing on winter nights (May to October).
+Rain is heavy over the summer months (November to March), and Bolivia can be become very humid (especially at lower altitudes).
 The climate of Bolivia varies drastically between regions, so weather should be checked for each destination.

 All visitors travelling by air should also have return tickets and all required documents for next destination as well as sufficient funds to see them through their stay.
 All travellers arriving from yellow fever risk areas must show valid yellow fever vaccination certificates on entry to Bolivia.
 Those who qualify for visas on arrival need to carry all the required documentation and should confirm these requirements in advance - if you do not have the required photographs, fee and documents for a visa to be issued you will be denied entry.

 Entry RequirementsCanadians require a valid passport, but a visa is not necessary for touristic stays of up to 90 days.

 show more ...

 US nationals must have a valid passport and a visa to enter Bolivia.
 A visa is obtainable on arrival (for a fee) for a stay of no more than 90 days.

 UK Nationals holding valid passports do not need a visa for stays of up to 90 days.

 Australians need a valid passport, but do not require a visa for touristic stays of up to 90 days.

 South Africans require a valid passport and a visa to enter Bolivia.
 Visas can be issued on arrival (for a fee) for a maximum stay of 90 days.